tpartridge89/ElderTeej/README.md

 - Upscaling for Community Shaders is included in the list, feel free to deactivate it if you do not want it running or experience ghosting/artifacting.
 - There is controller support through Modern Controlmap but will require some setup/config.
 Please see the gameplay guide for recommendations and instructions.

+**Known issues:**
+-For some reason, the UI will occasionally freeze or have elements disappear.
+A restart will fix this temporarily, but a permanent cause/solution has yet to be determined.

 **Discord:**
 [https://discord.gg/r4YnyqGBBA](https://discord.gg/r4YnyqGBBA)